theborderland/membership/docs/frontpage.md

 ### I missed the lottery registration!

 Don't fret!
-Let your camp know and maybe someone has an invitation for you.
-You can also sign on to the SMEP waiting list.
+Let your camp and friends know and maybe someone has an invitation for you.
+You can also sign up on to the SMEP waiting list.

 ### I missed the sale!

 Register on the SMEP waiting list.
-A lot of memberships are exchange closer to the event.
+A lot of memberships are exchanged closer to the event.

 ### I missed the e-mail with the invitation